Lilly-25/Masters-Thesis/README.md

-# Masters-Thesis
-Electric Motor Modelling with Graph Neural Networks
+# Electric Motor Modelling with Graph Neural Networks

 The aim of the Master Thesis is to train a neural network to learn the parameters of Electric Motors and thus be able to predict its KPIs(key performance indicators).